These Are the Fort Lauderdale Restaurants That the Michelin Inspectors Missed

 What is it: Daniel’s moved into the former Valentino/Canyon space in Rio Vista and wasted no time becoming Fort Lauderdale’s buzziest dining room.
 The reborn space has fancy supper-club vibes, plus a kitchen led by Daniel Ganem, the chef also behind Fiola in Coral Gables.
 While steak is the focus, the menu leans Florida-first, featuring locally sourced seafood, pasta, and a Key lime pie topped with a polished swirl of Italian meringue.

-Why it should be in the guide: Daniel’s is the complete package of good food, good service, and a nice ambiance.
+Why it should get a star: Daniel’s is the complete package of good food, good service, and a nice ambiance.
 There’s a great cocktail program and wine, which can be important to Michelin.
+It’s a good start to see them get recommended status, but now they need that coveted star.

 The Katherine